The Holy Spring exists to cultivate a nature-based spiritual community grounded in the understanding that life is interconnected and meaningful.

 Not isolation, but belonging within the larger field of life.

-The Holy Spring is one expression of a broader spiritual path known as the Way of the Web—a nature-based tradition rooted in the living Earth.
-Through the Web Fellowship, we are connected with a growing network of communities exploring this path in their own places and forms.
+The Holy Spring is one expression of the Way of the Web, a nature-based spiritual path rooted in the living Earth.

 We gather outdoors as an expression of our commitment